k-urtica/tints-and-shades/README.md

 1. Enter or select a base color from the color picker
 2. Adjust the weights as needed
 3. Check the generated color palette
+4. Switch the color format (hex / rgb / hsl) as needed
-4. Click on your preferred color code to copy it
+5. Click on your preferred color code to copy it
-5. Customize display options as needed
+6. Customize display options as needed

 ## 💻 Technology Stack